kagalle/go-hashbuffer/README.md

 The `HashBuffer` interface defines the available operations and `FileHashBuffer` provides a file-based implementation.

-`NewHashBuffer()` creates a `FileHashBuffer` from a specified file name and the size of buffer to be used.
+`NewFileHashBuffer()` creates a `FileHashBuffer` from a specified file name and the size of buffer to be used.
 The buffer can be any reasonable size larger than the window size.
 This opens the file.
 Your code should call, or defer a call, to `Close()`, although if the file is read completely, `Close()` is automatically called; calling it more than once is not an error.

 `Close()` closes the associated file and the Hashbuffer.